 Many of the “tortures” that Jean Bernard describes in his book are still told to tourists at Dachau; for example, his story about an SS man who turns up the water in the shower room so hot that the prisoners think they are being “scalded alive, then suddenly makes it ice cold.”
 Is it possible that the SS man was only trying to get the temperature just right by first turning on the hot water and then the cold water?

-On the same page he tells about being given a shirt, jacket, a pair of trousers and also socks.
+On the same page, he tells about being given a shirt, jacket, a pair of trousers and also socks.
 This is news to me.
 I didn’t know the prisoners were given socks.
 Maybe this was only for the priests.

-Then he writes about how the SS photographer has a “spring-mounted spike” on the seat of the chair where the prisoners have to sit for their photo when they are first brought to the camp.
+Then he writes about how the SS photographer has a “spring-mounted spike” on the seat of the chair where the prisoners had to sit for their photo when they were first brought to the camp.
 No one told SS judge Dr. Georg Konrad Morgen about this when he came to investigate the Dachau camp, and he gave the SS men and the Commandant at Dachau a good report.